284: No Such Thing As Salty Yeti Bones

 And it was obviously, it was a very chaotic game, as you can imagine.

-It just used to be like basically a load of guys in a field just trying to get the ball from one end to the other, but with no rules, right?
-Yes.
-It's just basically one big scrub.
+They hadn't really got any rules to begin with rules slowly kind of it just used to be like basically a load of guys in a field just trying to get the ball from one end to the other but with no rules right yes it's just basically one big scrub

-Strangling and throttling were outlawed in 1862.
+strangling and throttling were outlawed in 1862

-That's when I went right off the game.
+that's when I went right off the game

-But this is this is, yeah, because these go back hundreds of years, don't they?
+but this is this is yeah because these go back hundreds of years don't they?
 It all comes from games which were called folk football.

 So there's one that's still played in England, in Derbyshire, in Ashburn, where you keep playing until you score a goal or until 10pm.

-And there are lots of records of people dying playing rugby, partly because people used to carry knives in sheaths on their belts, and so you might just run into someone else's knife by mistake.
+Because people would die quite often, and there are lots of records of people dying playing rugby, partly because people used to carry knives in sheaths on their belts, and so you might just run into someone else's knife by mistake.

 That happened.
 That's a foul.